xcodebeta/SpringRestApi/README.md

 - **REST** (Representation State Transfer) is an architectural style used to build applications that embrace HTTP as the data transport protocol.
 HATEOAS (Hypermedia as the Engine of Application State) is used for *service discovery* in REST applications.
 - **Gradle** is a *build tool* which manages the compiling/packaging process and other tasks, such as downloading other Java packages (typically JAR files) that are depended on.
 Spring Boot is one such dependency that is managed by Gradle.
 - **Spring** is a Java framework.
 It is comprised of many projects (such as Spring Boot or Spring Security) that can be used interchangeably.
 For example, it is possible to use the Spring Web project without using Spring Boot.
 Some projects complement other projects, but can be interchanged with other implementations due to the Java Specification Requests (JSR) which set standards for frameworks such as Spring.
-- **JPA** is the *Java Persistence API* which, as the result of a JSR, provides a standard interface for interacting with different database systems.
-It is important to understand that the JPA is just a specification.
-- **Hibernate** is an implementation of the JPA.
-Along with other capability, Hibernate offers a concrete implementation of the JPA.
-There are other implementations such as EclipseLink.
-In Java terms: if the JPA is the interface, then Hibernate is the class.
-- **Spring Data** is an abstraction of the JPA.
-Because the JPA is complex, the Spring Framework offers a project called Spring Data which offers an easier-to-use API for working with the JPA. *Repositories* (explained later) are an example of this abstraction.
-- **Liquibase** is a utility used for making changes to the database.
-In production, managing changes to the database is tricky.
-Liquibase makes such changes standardized and manageable.

 If you're new to these technologies, it is important to understand their respective roles in the development process.